aws-samples/amazon-rekognition-celebrity-detection-ios/README.md

 Here, we passed the AWSRekognitionRecognizeCelebritiesRequest from the previous step to the Rekognition recognizeCelebrities API method.

-1. Inside the if statement for result != nil, add the following lines to extract celebrities and faces from the Amazon Rekognition response.
-Review the code comments to get a better understanding of each task.
+1. Inside the if statement for `result != nil`, add the following lines to extract celebrities and faces from the Amazon Rekognition response.
+Review the code comments to get a better understanding of each task. <br>

 `//1.
-First we check if there are any celebrities in the response if ((result!.celebrityFaces?.count)! > 0){
+First we check if there are any celebrities in the response if ((result!.celebrityFaces?.count)! > 0){`

     //2.
 Celebrities were found.
 Lets iterate through all of them for (index, celebFace) in result!.celebrityFaces!.enumerated(){

-        //Check the confidence value returned by the API for each celebirty identified if(celebFace.matchConfidence!.intValue > 50){ //Adjust the confidence value to whatever you are comfortable with
+        //Check the confidence value returned by the API for each celebirty identified if(celebFace.matchConfidence!.intValue > 50){ //Adjust the confidence value to whatever you are comfortable with`

             //We are confident this is celebrity.
 Lets point them out in the image using the main thread
             DispatchQueue.main.async {
                 [weak self] in